 The horse genome contains all the information required to direct the growth and function of a foal, from conception to death.
 This enormous “text” is organized into chromosomes, much like the volumes of an encyclopedia.
 The domesticated horse possesses 32 unique chromosomes, and most cells carry two copies of each chromosome for a total of 64.
 Gametes of course are the exception, carrying just one of each of the chromosome pairs to the future offspring.
-This article will discuss information about genotype vs. phenotype, genetic testing, recent genetic studies performed on stallions, and current genetic research being performed on the "freezability" of stallion sperm.
+This article will discuss information about genotype vs. phenotype, genetic testing, and recent genetic studies performed on stallions.

 The X and the Y